-Retirement Board of the Laborers' and Retirement Board Employees' Annuity and Benefit Fund of Chicago April 13, 2023 Page 2
+Retirement Board of the Laborers' and Retirement Board Employees' Annuity and Benefit Fund of Chicago April 12, 2024 Page 2

 - b.
 Asset Values The values of assets of the Fund were provided by the Fund's staff.
 An actuarial value of assets was used in determining the Actuarial Determined Contribution ("ADC"). - c.
 Actuarial Method The actuarial method utilized by the Fund is the Entry-Age Normal Actuarial Cost Method.
 The objective of this method is to recognize the costs of Fund benefits over the entire career of each member as a level percentage of compensation.
 Any Unfunded Actuarial Accrued Liability ("UAAL") under this method is separately amortized.
 All actuarial gains and losses under this method are reflected in the UAAL. - d.
-Actuarial Assumptions There have been no changes to the actuarial assumptions since the last actuarial valuation as of December 31, 2021.
-The current actuarial assumptions were adopted by the Board for first use beginning with the December 31, 2020 actuarial valuation, based on the recommendations of the experience study performed for the period from January 1, 2017, to December 31, 2019. - e.
-Plan Provisions The actuarial valuation is based on plan provisions in effect as of December 31, 2022.
+Actuarial Assumptions The discount rate has been updated from 7.25 percent to 6.75 percent for the December 31, 2023 valuation.
+In addition, the assumed number of members electing to receive the health insurance premium subsidy was decreased.
+There have been no other changes to the actuarial assumptions since the last actuarial valuation as of December 31, 2022.
+The current actuarial assumptions were adopted by the Board for first use beginning with the December 31, 2020, actuarial valuation, based on the recommendations of the experience study performed for the period from January 1, 2017, to December 31, 2019.
+All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
+The combined effect of the assumptions, excluding prescribed assumptions or methods set by law, is expected to have no significant bias (i.e., not significantly optimistic or pessimistic).
+All actuarial assumptions and methods used in the valuation follow the guidance in the applicable Actuarial Standards of Practice. - e.
+Plan Provisions The actuarial valuation is based on plan provisions in effect as of December 31, 2023.